Neofetcher/Neofetcher/README.md

 # Hello

-Open to collaboration, knowledge sharing, and opportunities that support continued growth within the cybersecurity domain.
+I'm an offensive security practitioner focused on red teaming, penetration testing, and adversary emulation.
+I specialize in simulating real-world threats to identify weaknesses and improve defensive posture.Open to collaboration, knowledge sharing, and opportunities that support continued growth within the cybersecurity domain.

 ## Projects: